valango/react-svelte-vue/README.md

 The original readme is [here](doc/react.md).

 1. **Installation:** `npx create-react-app my-app` - that was easy!
-   ... but those scripts have been deleted from dependencies.
+   ... but the original scripts have been deleted from dependencies.<br />
+   React is the only one which does not need special loaders or plugins!
 1. **Concepts and learning:**
    - Very straight-forward and intuitive in the beginning.
    - From [Effect Hooks](https://reactjs.org/docs/hooks-effect.html) on,